AureumChaos/LEAP/docs/source/ops.rst

 prospective parents.

 Fig.2 is shown again here to depict a typical set of LEAP pipeline operators.
-The pipeline generally starts with a "sink", or a parent population from which the next operator typically selects for creating offspring.
+The pipeline generally starts with a "sink", or a parent population, from which the next operator typically selects for creating offspring.
 This is followed by a clone operator that ensure the subsequent pertubation operators do not modify the selected parents.
 (And so it is critically important that